TimeWarriors/IFTTT_RestApi/README.md

 Now you can give the recipe a title, suggestions are : "LNU-IFTTT-Kalmar/Växjö" or "LNU-PresenceApp-Kalmar/Växjö".
 You can also just leave it be.

 Press Create Recipe.
 All you need to do now is to download the IFTTT app on your mobile device and set the recipe running.

+## Functionality

+When everything is setup and the registerd users have their IFTTT recipes up and running the server will be abel to take thier calls.

+What happens when a call is made fromt he IFTTT recipe?

+Firstly, if there isn't a current user queue, a queue is created.
+This queue will last for 30 seconds (time can be adjusted in the queueHandler script) and any other user who also makes a call within the same 30 seconds, including the one who first initiated the queue if he/ she is to make another call, those commands are also added to the queue.

+When the queue time run out all of the requests in the queue will be executed and the statuses will be changed.

+For all users in the usersettings file a search on their timeedit schedule is made daily and events are created to display any class room that they could be in at that moment.
+The display of the class room is of course removed when the scheduled event is over.
+This functionallity is automated when starting up the server and occurs each morning at 5.